yieldprotocol/docs-v2/operations/deployment.md

 ```
-npx hardhat run --network kovan core/19_strategies.ts
+npx hardhat run --network kovan strategies/40_strategies.ts
 ```

-The input data for the script is located in config.ts.
-It includes the name and symbol for the strategy, as well as the bytes6 identifier for the base asset that will be common to all pools that the strategy works with.
+The script includes inside the init data: It includes the name and symbol for the strategy, as well as the bytes6 identifier for the base asset that will be common to all pools that the strategy works with.

 ```
 export const strategiesData: Array<[string, string, string]> = [ // name, symbol, baseId
-   ['DAI3M', 'DAI3M', DAI],
+     ['YSDAIQ1', 'YSDAIQ1', DAI],
-   ['DAI6M', 'DAI6M', DAI],
+     ['YSDAIQ2', 'YSDAIQ2', DAI],
-   ['USDC3M', 'USDC3M', USDC],
+     ['YSUSDCQ1', 'YSUSDCQ1', USDC],
-   ['USDC6M', 'USDC6M', USDC],
+     ['YSUSDCQ2', 'YSUSDCQ2', USDC],
-   ['USDT3M', 'USDT3M', USDT],
-   ['USDT6M', 'USDT6M', USDT]
 ]
 ```